Raedx23/airbnb/README.md

 The most popular house size in Seattle are houses for 6 or 10 persons.
 Tourist prefer to rent an entire house over a private room and a shared room.
 Having a strict cancellation policy leads to reduced interest of clients.
 Seattle is the most popular around the turn of the year.

+A summary of the results of the analysis can be found in the Jupyter notebook or in this blog on medium.

 Creator